manoelneto/redis_batch_push/README.md

 model.save
 ```

-with this gem you can reduce your data to make one incr by once
+with this gem you can reduce your data to make one incr by id

 ```
 # in post